daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-01-28-PocHistone-Amplification-Test-Sequencing-Prep.md

 ---
 layout: post
-title: PocHistone Amplification and Sanger Sequencing Prep Protocol
+title: PocHistone Amplification and Test Sanger Sequencing Prep Protocol
 category: [ PCR , Protocol ]
 tag: [ Pocillopora, PocHistone ]
 ---
-# Protocol for PocHistone Amplification and Sanger Sequencing for Determining *Pocillopora* Species
+# Protocol for PocHistone Amplification and Test Sanger Sequencing Prep

 #### Goal:
-Amplify the histone 3 region region  of _Pocillopora_ coral DNA using PCR (polymerase chain reaction).
-Then use amplification product for Sanger Sequencing and determination of _Pocillopora_ coral species between _P. eydouxi_ and _P. meandrina_.
+Amplify the histone 3 region of _Pocillopora_ coral DNA using PCR (polymerase chain reaction).
+Then use amplification product for Sanger Sequencing and determination of _Pocillopora_ coral species between _P. eydouxi_ and _P. meandrina_ on 4 test samples out of 32 samples.
 Primer sequences and concept developed in [Johnston et. al 2018](https://peerj.com/articles/4355/).

 Information on Sanger sequencing at the URI GSC is [here](https://web.uri.edu/gsc/sanger_sequencing/).
 Sequencing takes place after 10am on Tuesdays and Thursdays.